PrinsFrank/standards/README.md

 ## Upgrading

 This packages adheres to [semver](https://semver.org/).
 This means that there are no breaking changes between minor releases (for example from 1.1 to 1.2), but that breaking changes are released as a major release (for example from 1.x to 2.x).
-To read about upgrading from ane major release to the next, please refer to the [UPGRADING.md](./UPGRADING.md) file in the root of this project.
+To read about upgrading from one major release to the next, please refer to the [UPGRADING.md](./UPGRADING.md) file in the root of this project.

 ## Country (ISO3166)